 After nothing had happened, and the sad whimpering sniffles continued.
 Samir, despite himself, felt a huge sadness.
 The only way to stop that feeling was to reach out.

 He shuffled next to the older boy and reached around his shoulders to hug him close.
 Exactly like his mother had done when he was little.

-Amar knew it was Nazir, the only boy who would do that.
+Amar believed it was Nazir, the only boy who would do that.
 His only friend.
 He felt better.